Tasmanian soccer championship

 The Tasmanian soccer championship describes the method of determining the best soccer club in Tasmania, Australia.
 The championship has been decided using three different formats; a statewide league, a playoff between Northern and Southern league Champions and lastly a statewide finals system with top teams from Northern and Southern leagues.

 Formats

 Tasmanian Statewide League

 The Tasmanian Statewide League was the highest state-level competition in Tasmania prior to being disbanded in 2000.
 Nationally, it was on par with Australia's other state leagues, below the National Soccer League.
-It was administered by Soccer Tasmania, now known as Football Federation Tasmania, the state's governing body.
+It was administered by Soccer Tasmania, now known as Football Tasmania, the state's governing body.

 The State League began in 1978, and replaced the former system of northern champions playing off against southern champions which had continued since 1910.
 The league was briefly suspended from 1982 until 1987, but then resumed for the next 12 years.

 Resumption of Championship Playoff

 In 2000, the State League ended, and the Southern and Northern Premier Leagues became the state's highest level of soccer competition.
 The state championship format reverted to two regional leagues determining a Southern and Northern champion, who then, at the end of the regular season, play-off for the state championship.